Chlorek/pyxels/README.md

 # Introduction
 Pyxels is simply just a python script (and optional barebones PHP script) utilizing powers of *ffmpeg* on Linux systems.

-Notice: project is far from finished but should work fine.

 It is capable of three things:
 * screenshots
 * recording